neul-labs/stout/docs/SECURITY.md

 ## Ed25519 Index Signatures

-Every brewx index is cryptographically signed using Ed25519 signatures.
+Every stout index is cryptographically signed using Ed25519 signatures.
 This ensures:

-1. **Authenticity**: The index was created by the official brewx-index maintainers
+1. **Authenticity**: The index was created by the official stout-index maintainers
 2. **Integrity**: The index has not been tampered with
 3. **Freshness**: The signature is recent (prevents replay attacks)